cloudfoundry/docs-bosh/content/links.md

 ## Avoiding Link Conflicts

-When defining a manifest that contains multiple jobs that provide a link, sometimes the links names and types interfere with successfully making a deployment, with errors such as:
+When writing a manifest that contains multiple jobs that provide a link, deployment will sometimes fail because of conflicts stemming from the links' names and types.
+Here are two typical errors:

 ```
 Failed to resolve link 'login' with alias 'provider_login' and type 'usernamepassword' from job 'consumer_job' in instance group 'consumer_ig'.
 Details below: